YOUR TRAINING TOOLBOX

 Training is about communication and understanding.

 Your voice - your tone, pitch, cadence can enliven or inhibit your dog.
+Encourage and motivate!
 No nagging or scolding!

 Your touch - can rev your dog up or calm him down and help him relax.
 Your hands should never threaten or cause pain.

 Your body language - how you stand, how you move.
 Leaning or moving away from your dog will draw them toward you.
 Stepping or leaning toward your dog will cause them to stop or move away.
-Dogs communicate via body language to you and each other.
+Dogs communicate via body language with you and other animals.

 Timing!
 Perfect timing equals perfect understanding.
 Poor timing creates confusion.

-Marker signals - a well-timed "Yes!" or "Click" lets your dog know in an instant that exactly what they did has earned a reward.
+Marker signals - a well-timed "Yes!" or "Click" marker signal lets your dog know in an instant that exactly what they did has earned a reward.

 Cues - Cues tell the dog which behavior you would like to see.
 Training teaches him what those words and signals mean and how you would like them executed.
 A cue is a verb: "do behavior X." There is no magic in what words or signals you choose.
 You could teach your dog to put his bum on the floor when you said "pickle" if you wanted to.